 |proposed||planned, projected, suggested,||Some major changes have been proposed on the map of 2040.|

 |surrounding||adjacent, adjoining, close, nearby,||The surrounding areas also observed a humongous change.|

 |untouched||unchanged, unaffected,||The left portion of the field was left untouched.|

-The description of the maps is mostly in passive voice as the changes are man-made.
-So, you must have a clear understanding about how active and passive voice work.
+The description of the maps is mostly in the passive voice as the changes are man-made.
+So, you must have a clear understanding of how active and passive voice work.

 Now, let’s look at a sample question.

 The maps below show the changes that have taken place at Forton Valley City since its construction in 1990.

 The maps portray Forton Valley City at three different stages in its development: 1990, 2000 and 2010.
 Overall, a major renovation took place in the area over two decades.